Non-Surgical Stem Cell and Platelet Treatments for Hip Arthritis, Avascular Necrosis and Common Hip Injuries

 The list below is not a complete list of injuries or conditions that can be treated.
 These are the most common hip-related conditions we treat:

 - Labral / labrum tear

 Regenexx Hip Patient Outcome Data

 Note: Any case reports or patient results presented on this web-site are not indicative of all patient results.
 Like any medical procedure, all regenerative procedures have a success and failure rate.

 Hip Patient Outcome Data

-This data looks at patient outcomes for same-day stem cell treatments for hip arthritis.View Hip Patient Outcome Data Here
+This data looks at patient outcomes for stem cell treatments for hip arthritis.View Hip Patient Outcome Data Here

 Stem Cell Procedure Safety

 We have published more data on stem cell safety in peer reviewed medical research for orthopedic applications than any other group world-wide.
 Our n=339 stem cell safety paper published in 2011 was named the best of it’s class by independent European researchers last year.
 This is a report of 1,591 patients and 1,949 procedures treated with the Regenexx Stem Cell Procedure.
 Based on our analysis of this treatment registry data, the Regenexx Stem Cell Procedure is about as safe as any typical injection procedure, which is consistent with what we see every day in the clinic.View Stem Cell Procedure Safety Here

 Hip Damage and the Regenexx Stem Cell Procedure